 In Article 20 (1) of the revised Patent Law enacted on August 26, 2016, it is stipulated that a patent owner is obligated to manufacture the patented product or use the patented method in Indonesia.
-In addition, in case a patent owner does not perform the obligation, when thirty six months have passed without performing the obligation after the patent was given, the patent will be the target of granting a compulsory license (Article 82 (1) (a) of the Patent Law) or the target of patent cancellation (Article 132 (1) (e) of the Patent Law)
+In addition, in case a patent owner does not perform the obligation, when thirty six months have passed without performing the obligation after the patent was issued, the patent will be subject to granting a compulsory license (Article 82 (1) (a) of the Patent Law) or subject to patent cancellation (Article 132 (1) (e) of the Patent Law).

-Article 20 (2) of the Patent Law stipulates that the aforementioned "manufacturing a patented product or use of a patented method" shall contribute to technology transfer, inward investment, and provision of employment (in Indonesia).
+In addition Article 20 (2) of the Patent Law stipulates that the aforementioned "manufacturing a patented product or use of a patented method" shall contribute to technology transfer, inward investment, and provision of employment (in Indonesia).

-Paragraph 1 of Article 27 of the TRIPS Agreement stipulates that patent shall be given and patent right shall be enjoyed without discrimination of any kind as to place of invention, technology fields, and whether a patented product is imported or made in Indonesia.
-Thus, in the case where domestic implementation requirements are not fulfilled, a compulsory license will be granted or the patent will be the target of cancellation in particular, which may have a problem from the perspective of consistency with Article 27 of TRIPS Agreement.
+Paragraph 1 of Article 27 of the TRIPS Agreement stipulates that patent shall be available and patent right shall be enjoyable without discrimination as to the place of invention, the fields of technology, and whether a patented product is imported or locally produced.
+Thus, the situation that a compulsory license will be granted or the patent will be subject to cancellation in the case where domestic implementation requirements are not fulfilled may have a problem from the perspective of consistency with Article 27 of TRIPS Agreement.

 With regard to this revised Patent Law, in May 2017, the Japanese government, EU, the US and Switzerland jointly conveyed the above-mentioned concerns to the Indonesian government and requested them to thoroughly comply with provisions of the TRIPS Agreement.
-Thereafter Indonesia has progressed in improving relevant regulations, including Presidential decrees, going forward, it is necessary to collect information on the move of formulating these relevant regulations and impact on Japanese companies, to make necessary approaches.
+After that, a Minister Order related to domestic implementation of patent rights was issued on July 11, 2018 and according to the order, patent holders who cannot execute inventions can request a five year grace period by submitting an application with a reason for postponement to the Ministry of Legal Rights, and that grace period can also be renewed.